Meshlab-HSN/Mobilkommunikation_SoSe24/README.md

 MeshLab - Networking Seminar & Material
 This repository provides sofware tools and documentation used in the Networking courses at HSN (Nordhausen - University of Applied Sciences).
 To create, configure, run and troubleshoot different network experiments a virtual machine (VM) based on OpenWrt Linux is used.

+# SSH keys

+In `ssh_keys.yaml` we will collect public SSH keys from you to provide you with a virtual machine running OpenWrt and access to it via private-public key authentication.
+See the file on how to add your SSH key to the list.